xsl:sort element is used within an

 a built-in type in XML Schema, such as

 collation attribute is the name of a collating sequence.
-If present it must refer to a name
+If present it must be a collation URI

 case-order attribute (values "upper-first" and "lower-first") is relevant only for